n-at/commander/README.md

 commander
 =========

+Useful tool for remote systems administration.
+It allows to run shell scripts on multiple remote hosts.

+commander consists of two parts:

-_commander_ server: interface to interact with units and remotely run tasks.
+* commander server: interface to interact with units and remotely run tasks.

-_unit_ server: receive commands and perform actions (e.g. run shell scripts).
+* unit server: receives tasks from commander.

 ##Installation

+First, you need [nodejs](http://nodejs.org) and npm.

+Second, for commander server installation you need [bower](http://bower.io).

+Commander server requires [mongodb](http://mongodb.org).
+Unit server has no additional dependencies.

-Run in shell:
+To install dependencies, run in shell:

     npm install
-    bower install
+    bower install #only for commander server

-And edit configuration in `conf/config.json`.
+Edit configuration in `conf/config.json`.
+Don't forget to change passwords and API keys :)

 ##Usage